 And if our glutes don’t engage properly, not only are they not actually getting worked, but we also risk injury and overworking other muscles.

-So if you sit all day, whether it’s driving, flying or simply sitting at a desk, your glutes are probably inactive and you need to include some isolated, focused glute exercises to get them activated and working.
+So if you sit all day, whether it’s driving, flying or simply sitting at a desk, your glutes are probably underactive and you need to include some isolated, focused glute exercises to get them activated and working.

 You need to include most of these bodyweight exercises just so you can get your glutes to actually engage and work during compound heavy lifts like Squats or Deadlifts.